Skip Navigation

 • TBI (indexing information for your VCF file)

-This data is available automatically for the first two weeks after your information is available, but if you want it after, you can request access.
-However, you’ll need to wait 48 hours to get your information if you request access later.
+This data is available automatically for the first two weeks after your information is available, but if you want it after that timeframe, you can request access.
+However, you’ll need to wait up to 48 hours for your data to be prepared.
+When it’s ready for download, you’ll receive an email notification.

 Customer support

-If you want to get in touch with customer support, Nebula Genomics currently only offers one way to contact their team.
-Submit a help form using a drop-down menu – no instant messaging, direct emails, or phone calls available.
-The form asks for:
+If you want to get in touch with customer support, Nebula Genomics currently only offers two ways to contact the support team — submitting a help ticket or emailing.
+There are no options for instant messaging or phone calls, which we find a bit disappointing.
+If you submit a ticket, the form asks for:

 • Your name